 We’re supporting struggling families and individuals

-Despite the lifting of lockdown restrictions, many families and individuals are still dealing with the effects the COVID-19 pandemic has had on our community.
+Many families and individuals are dealing with the effects the COVID-19 pandemic has had on our community.

 Some have lost jobs and are in financial crisis.
 Others are experiencing increased anxiety and depression due to social isolation.
 Meanwhile, couples and families may continue to face relationship issues from prolonged lockdown.

 It’s important to look after your health and wellbeing during these difficult times.
 Whether you are feeling stressed, overwhelmed, anxious or sad, or experiencing relationship problems, talking to a counsellor can help.

 We offer affordable counselling via phone and video conference.
 You do not need a referral or a mental health care plan to access this service.

 Learn more about how counselling can help below, or call one of our offices to make a booking.

 We’ve seen a surge in enquiries for emergency financial support since the COVID-19 pandemic, so we know that families and individuals have been hit hard.

 If you need support to pay for food, rent, utility bills or other necessities, visit our Emergency Relief page below to book an over-the-phone appointment.